orterforth/orterforth/README.txt

 protocol used by the PerSci 1070 Intelligent Diskette Controller to communicate with a disc drive.
-Forth reads and writes disc sectors directly rather than using a hierarchical file system, providing access to "screens" of source code.
+Forth reads and writes disc sectors directly rather than using a hierarchical file system.
+Forth source code is stored in "screens" of 1024 bytes, corresponding directly to disc sectors.

 orterforth provides an emulated version of this.
 It partly implements the protocol at the controller end, uses files as